JtljtlstlSTL/Mathmodel/README.md

 > *Record our trace of practices*

-This repository collects our practice works, codes, and documents for mathematical modeling competitions.
+This repository collects our practice works, codes, and documents for mathematical modeling competitions.  (including 2014A,2021B,2022B,2023B,2024B)
 We aim to **record the entire process of thinking, modeling, coding, and reflecting**, so that future us (and anyone interested) can revisit the path we have taken.

 ---